This post may contain affiliate links. Please read my disclosure policy.

 We love hiding vegetables in our dessert!

 Shredded carrots are a terrific addition to many desserts.
 They’re naturally sweet and have a terrific texture, even after being baked.
-As you know, carrots are a great source of beta carotene.
-They’re crunchy and delicious eaten cooked or raw.

-Pineapple and carrots are the stars of our Carrot Loaf Cake.
+Both pineapple and carrots are the stars of our Carrot Loaf Cake.
 Such a simple but delicious treat that comes together in minutes.
 Make two loaves and freeze one to enjoy later!

 And don’t forget to try this recipe for Carrot Cake from America’s Test Kitchen.
 It’s a stunning showstopper and easy to make, too.
 Everybody loves a good, moist Carrot Cake!